Fiat ups Chrysler stake in move towards merger

 MILAN/DETROIT Italy's Fiat SpA FIA.MI has raised its stake in Chrysler Group LLC by 5 percent to 58.5 percent, meeting a final target set by the U.S. government as the two groups move closer to creating one of the world's leading auto makers.

-Fiat has managed Chrysler since a 2009 bailout deal with the U.S. government.
-It has paid a total of around $2 billion for its majority stake and agreed a number of conditions to be met before a full merger could take place.
+Fiat has managed Chrysler since a 2009 bailout deal with the U.S. government when it paid around $2 billion (1 billion pounds) for its majority stake and agreed a number of conditions to be met before a full merger could take place.

 Sergio Marchionne, CEO of both groups, has made Fiat one of Europe's top turnaround stories and wants to elevate the company to a global player through Chrysler.